 However, due to warm water discharge from factories and harbors along the Michigan coast, it is theorized that the feeding season is prolonged well into the colder winter months.

 The state has been stocking Seeforleen or the lake dwelling strain on Brown trout.
-This strain of brown trout are iconic for growing much larger than the other variants of brown trout.
+This strain of brown trout is iconic for growing much larger than the other variants.
 This is because they mature later, allowing them to pack on condition before spawning.

 While the Seeforleen strain of brown trout is known for their large size, it is unlikely that the current world record.
 A 42lb10z trout caught from the Tekapo Canals in New Zealand is off that strain simply because they were never introduced into the country.
 So given ideal conditions, it seems possible that all strains of brown trout can reach immense sizes.

 If we dig further and consider brown trout caught by any methods, including netting.
 Then Seerforleen strain certainly takes out the title with fish over 70lb being landed in the 1940’s, Austria.
 So there is certainly potential for Seerforleen stain to surpass the current all tackle world record to be surpassed given the correct conditions.